showkeyjar/FewSOME/README.md

 '--early_stopping' - if the rate at which the loss is decreasing is less than .5% for a patience of 2, stop training.

 '-i' - specify indexes of training set to have as a reference set

+## Output Files
+The code will create an 'outputs' folder.
+- For MNIST, Fashion MNIST and CIFAR-10, a directory for each class will be created (Example: 'outputs/class_0') that will contain all training details
+- 'outputs/models/' - where each model is stored
+- 'outputs/ED/' - where the Euclidean distance for each test data sample is stored.
+Each row is a test sample with columns 'label' (0 for anomaly and 1 for normal), 'minimum_dists' (the distance to nearest representation in the Reference Set), 'means' (the mean distance to each representation in the Reference set) and a column that shows the distance of the representation of the test sample to each representation in the Reference Set.
+- 'outputs/losses/' - the training loss for each epoch
+- outputs/inference_times/' - the inference times